 Auxiliary Services Revenue: Carnegie Mellon's auxiliaries exist primarily to furnish goods and services to students, faculty and staff.
 Managed as essentially self-supporting activities, Carnegie Mellon's auxiliaries consist principally of housing and dining services, parking, retail and other external services.
-Revenue is recognized as the services are provided based upon published prices and rates.
+Revenue is recognized as the services are provided based upon published prices and rates, net of any discount.